 Bed Bugs in Illinois and Indiana

-Bed bugs are small, brownish, flattened insects that feed solely on the blood of animals.
-Found throughout Illinois and Indiana, bed bugs are nocturnal and mainly active at night.
-During the daytime, bed bugs prefer to hide close to where people sleep.
-Humans serve as their primary host, however, bed bugs also feed on mammals and birds.
-These insects are secretive and remain well hidden in cracks and crevices located in places where they are not likely to be disturbed.
-Bites from bed bugs are essentially painless, so they are rarely detected at the time of feeding activity.
+Found throughout all 50 states, bed bugs are nocturnal insects that feed exclusively on blood.
+Humans serve as their primary host, but they also feed on birds and mammals.
+Bed bugs are secretive and remain well hidden in cracks and crevices located in places where they are not likely to be disturbed.
+Bed bugs typically feed at night while their host lay fast asleep, and they can live for a year or longer without a blood meal.
+Their bite is essentially painless, so they are rarely detected at the time of feeding activity.

 Bed Bug Habitat